 Poe found himself withdrawing before Evania's growing clarity.
-He moved their sleeping chamber to the topmost floor of the mansion, beneath a roof of glass skylights.
-The glass ceiling was swathed in heavy Oriental draperies to keep out the heat of the day; the windows were likewise covered.
+He moved their sleeping chamber to the topmost floor of the mansion, beneath a roof of glass was swathed in heavy Oriental draperies to keep out the heat of the likewise covered.
 Persian rugs four deep covered the floor.
 Chinese bronzes were arranged to pour gentle incense into the room from the heads of dragons and lions.
 With the draperies blocking all sources of the light, in the near-absolute, graveyard darkness, Poe found he could approach his wife.
 The fantastic decor, seen only by such light as slipped in under the door or through cracks in the draperies, heightened Poe's imagination to a soaring intensity.
-He could imagine that the hair he caressed was dark as a raven's wing; that the cheek he softly kissed with porcelain-pale; he could fancy, under the influence of the incense, that the earthy scent of Evania had been transformed to a scent far more heavenly; and he could almost perceive, as ecstasy flooded him, that the eyes that looked up into his were the large, luminous, angelic eyes of his lost love, the lady Virginia.
+He could imagine that the hair he caressed was dark as a raven's wing; that the cheek he softly kissed with porcelain-pale; he could fancy, under the influence of the incense, that the earthy scent of Evania had been transformed to a scent far more his were the large, luminous, angelic eyes of his lost love, the lady Virginia.
 Poe sat in his tent and tried to eat an omelette made of eggs scavenged from Starker chickens.
 Fried ham sat untouched on the plate.
-Around him, the reserve divisional artillery creaked and rattled as the guns were set up on the Starkers' slight eminence.
+Around him, the reserve perceive, as ecstasy flooded him, that the eyes that looked up into heavenly; and he could almost divisional artillery creaked and rattled as the guns were set up on the Starkers' slight eminence.
 The ravens gobbled and cawed.
 Poe put down his fork.
 He was too agitated to eat.